Apache-HB/ctc/docs/attribs.md

 }
 ```

-perms cannot be applied to functions that are marked with the `compile` decorator.
+perms cannot be applied to functions that are marked with the `compile` Attribute.

 ### Callconv